Corsair RM750x ATX v3.1 PSU Review

 The build quality is high, with good parts everywhere and excellent soldering quality on the PCB.
 The design follows the modern trend, with an APFC converter, half-bridge topology, and an LLC resonant converter on the primary side.
 On the secondary side is a synchronous rectification scheme for the 12V rail and a pair of DC-DC converters for the minor rails.
 The PSU also uses a Microchip MCU to control the fan’s speed.

-The fan is the usual aspect: the Corsair NR140HP which uses a fluid dynamic bearing that won’t bother you at low speeds.
+The fan is the usual aspect: the Corsair NR140HP uses a fluid dynamic bearing that won’t bother you at low speeds.

 Pages ( 3 of 11 ): « Previous12 3 4567891011Next »